 Individuals age 55 and older can make additional catch-up contributions.
 The maximum annual catch-up contribution is $1,000 for individuals or married couples.
 A married couple can make catch-up contributions into their own HSA as long as both spouses are at least 55 years old and meet eligibility requirements to contribute.

 - Q: My employer offers an FSA; can I have both an FSA and an HSA?

 - A: You can have both types of accounts, but only under certain circumstances.
-General Flexible Spending Arrangements (FSAs) will probably make you ineligible for an HSA.
+General Flexible Spending Accounts (FSAs) will probably make you ineligible for an HSA.
 If your employer offers a "limited purpose" (limited to dental, vision or preventive care) or "post-deductible" (pay for medical expenses after the plan deductible is met) FSA, then you can still be eligible for an HSA.

 - Q: How do distributions work?

 Distributions from an HSA are tax-free if taken for a qualified medical expense permitted under federal tax law, including: